top of page

 If you’d like to score your own activities, download the BlueSkies Activity Evaluation Framework — it’s free, and it’s the same tool we use with our top students — or sign up for the newsletter and get continuous free resources.

-Don’t forget to subscribe and see you in the next one!
+Don’t forget to subscribe to the newsletter and see you in the next one!

 bottom of page